insin/nwb/docs/Commands.md

 ```
 nwb new react-component <component-name>
 ?
+Do you want nwb to create a UMD build for this module?
-Which global variable will the UMD build export? <ComponentName>
+?
+Which global variable should the UMD build export?
 ```

-Creates a skeleton for a React component with the given name, with a UMD build exporting the specified global variable.
+Creates a skeleton for a React component with the given name, with an optional UMD build exporting a specified global variable.

 ```
 nwb new web-module <module-name>
 ?
+Do you want nwb to create a UMD build for this module?
-Which global variable will the UMD build export? <ModuleName>
+?
+Which global variable should the UMD build export?
 ```

-Creates a skeleton for a web module with the given name, with a UMD build exporting the specified global variable.
+Creates a skeleton for a web module with the given name, with an optional UMD build exporting a specified global variable.

+**Flags:**

+* `-f` - force creation of the new project without asking any questions, using which default settings are necessary as a result.

 ### `serve` - serve a React app